costajob/app-servers/README.md

 [brightbox](https://www.brightbox.com/docs/guides/cli/installation-debian/) repository.
 Ruby is the language i have more experience with.
 I find it an enjoyable language, although i start missing a serious support parallel processing, something quite "hot" on the uprising multi CPUs era.

+### Python
+[Python](https://www.python.org/) 3.2 comes pre-installed on Ubuntu.
+I included Python just to see how it compares versus Ruby.
+I have never had the urge to learn Python, since i am pretty happy with Ruby.
+Said that i know Python has probably a stronger community and can benefit of being one of the supported languages by Google.

 ### Elixir
 [Elixir](http://elixir-lang.org/) last version is installed by adding the